vuejs/v2.vuejs.org/source/api/options.md

 <param-demo message="{&#123;parentMessage&#125;}"></param-demo>
 ```

+#### Notes on hyphened attributes

+HTML attribute names ignore upper and lower case differences, so we usually use hyphened attributes instead of camel case.
 There are some special cases when using `paramAttributes` with attributes that contains hyphens:

 1. If the attribute is a data attribute, the `data-` prefix will be auto stripped;